haruska/serial_attr/README.md

 Usage
 -----------------------------

-To use on any ruby object, just include `SerialAttr::Object`.
+To use on any ruby object, just include `SerialAttr::Model`.
 It will then provide you with some helper methods to create a list of attribute names to serialize.

     class MyObj
-      include SerialAttr::Object
+      include SerialAttr::Model

       serial_attr :name, :address, :phone_number
       skip_serial_attr :scratch_pad